-OCTA has implemented the FTA regulations as set forth in 49 CFR Part 655 and require testing for prohibited substances in the case of transit accidents.
+OCTA has implemented the Federal Transit Administration Regulations as set forth in 49 CFR Part 655 and require testing for prohibited substances in the case of transit accidents.
 OCTA's process for conducting such testing is delineated in the OCTA Drug and Alcohol Policy Manual.